encode/django-rest-framework/docs/topics/internationalisation.md

 ## How Django chooses which language to use
 REST framework will use the same preferences to select which language to display as Django does.
-You can find more info in the [django docs on discovering language preferences][django-language-preference].
+You can find more info in the [Django docs on discovering language preferences][django-language-preference].
 For reference, these are

 1. First, it looks for the language prefix in the requested URL
 2. Failing that, it looks for the `LANGUAGE_SESSION_KEY` key in the current user’s session.